The Pilot. A Battle for Survival: Filming

 Some of the scenes (the hospital) were filmed in the autumn and winter of 2018 at the Pokrovskoye-Streshnevo estate.

 Principal photography began in January 2019 in the Novgorod Oblast.
 They went including in the Demyansky District, where in 1942 Aleksey Maresyev's plane was shot down.
 In addition to outdoor filming, there was filming in one of the pavilions of the Mosfilm Studios, against a green background, which was later replaced by another.

 Release

 Marketing

 The first teaser trailer of The Pilot.
 A Battle for Survival was released on 3 January 2021.

 Theatrical

 The premiere was scheduled for 1 May, International Workers' Day, but was later postponed to 4 November.
 After it was closed due to another wave of the quarantine plague in Russia, its release was postponed to 2 December 2021.

 The premiere screening took place on 30 November at the "Karo 11 October" cinema center in Moscow.
-It will be released in the Russian Federation on 2 December 2021 by Central Partnership.
+It was released in the Russian Federation on 2 December 2021 by Central Partnership.